mdg1019/railbreaker/README.md

 - Unzip and load a racecard file.
 - Load a previously unzipped racecard file.
 - Load multiple racecards.
 (Racecard selection is changed in the sliding-left menu.)
-- Partial display of racecard info.
-(Where I'm at now.)
+- Still need to add workouts, trainer stats, and trainer jockey stats.
 - App is responsive.
 It may need tweaking when I complete the racecard.
-I'll probably set a minimum width for the app so the display stays legible.
+- Added a tooltip to the comments.
+When clicking on a comment, you can see the extended comment if one is available.
+I'll be adding more helpful tooltips like this where I think they'd be useful.

 #### Things to do: